Capital One Venture X Business Review: Huge Perks, Great Value

-Link: Apply now for the Capital One Venture X Business (Rates & Fees)
+Link: Apply now for the Capital One Venture X Business with 150K bonus miles

-We’ve just seen the online launch of the Capital One Venture X Business, which is Capital One’s new premium business card.
-I’d argue that this is now one of the best business cards on the market.
+Last year we saw the launch of the Capital One Venture X Business, which is Capital One’s premium business card.
+I’d argue that this is one of the best business cards on the market.
 The card offers a great return on spending, valuable perks that justify the annual fee, a huge bonus, and more.

-I wanted to write a detailed review of the card, since it’s a product that many consumers are still familiarizing themselves with.
-Let’s take a look at the welcome bonus, annual fee, rewards structure, perks, and more.
+I wanted to write a detailed review of the card — let’s analyze the welcome bonus, annual fee, rewards structure, perks, and more.

 Capital One Venture X Business 150K miles welcome bonus

-The Capital One Venture X Business is offering a massive welcome bonus, though the spending requirement is quite significant.
-Specifically, you can earn 150,000 Capital One bonus miles when you spend $30,000 on the card within the first three months.
+The Capital One Venture X Business is offering a welcome bonus where you can earn 150,000 bonus miles after spending $30,000 within the first three months.

 If you’re going to apply for this card, Capital One’s general application restrictions apply.
-Note that you’re not eligible for the welcome bonus on this card if you currently have the Capital One Spark Cash Plus (review) (Rates & Fees).
+Note that you’re not eligible for the welcome bonus on this card if you currently have the Capital One Spark Cash Plus (review).
 However, you are potentially eligible if you have any other Capital One card, including a different kind of Spark product.

 Read my guide to getting approved for the Venture X Business.